-In worse case, if you want to be really paranoid, wait 24 hours in case there’s a few people that cache things and aren’t really well behaved.
+In the worse case, if you want to be really paranoid, wait 24 hours in case there are a few people that cache things and aren’t really well behaved.
 As soon as you see Google bot fetching things from the new IP address, you’re basically safe.
 At that point feel free to take down the old site.
 So that’s how to move to a new IP address.

 Moving to a new domain is a little trickier because you want to move to a new site, and you want to be as safe as possible.
 So typically what we recommend is doing what’s called a ‘Permanent Redirect.’

 Whenever you try to fetch the webpage, you return an HTTP status code.
 So, for example, if you return the web page totally fine, it would be called a 200.
 Whenever you try to fetch a page, and you can’t find it, that’s a 404, and the web service says 404.

 Whenever you try to fetch a page, and it’s moved, it can be a 301 or a 302.
 301 means a permanent redirect.
 302 means a temporary redirect.
 So you want to have a 301, permanent redirect, from the old site to the new site.
 And Google handles that completely fine, right.
 But this is your site.
 You want to be really safe.
 You want to be really cautious.

 So here’s the extra step.
 Don’t just move the entire domain from the old domain to the new domain.
 Start out and then move a sub-directory or a sub-domain.
 Move that first; if you’ve got a forum, move one part of your forum.
 Move that over to the new domain, and make sure that the rankings for that one part of your site don’t crash.